spinks/LioninWinterBall/README.md

 To read from this document and implement the data we use the `react-firebase-hooks/firestore` library (as it has the cleanest interface).
 Should you want to stick with the IonGrid->IonCard layout as seen in this app there is a very useful grid function in [utilities/grid.tsx](./src/utilities/grid.tsx).
 If you do not want to stick with this app design philosophy or change how the firestore db is structured this can serve as a guide on how to generate the page contents from a firebase document array (from the `react-firebase-hooks` library).

-Here is a walkthrough (as implemented) of using the IonGrid->IonCard structure with a firestore db, and how to structure the document.
+Here is a walk-through (as implemented) of using the IonGrid->IonCard structure with a firestore db, and how to structure the document.

 ##### Document